Hypertopic/idaifield2hypertopic/README.md

 ## Configuration

 ### 1. Continuous replication of the databases
-For each project created in iDAI.field, the software create a separate database.
-This one contains at least one document with `_id: project` which is the project document plus one document per item, image or location.
-In porphyry, each project is read as a corpus.
+For each project created in iDAI.field, the software creates a separate database.
+This one contains at least one document with `_id: project` which is the project document.
+It also creates one document per item, image or location.
+In porphyry, each project will be read as a corpus.

-To let Porphyry read the data of iDAI.field you need to replicate the data in your own database, so for example with CouchDB.
-An easy way to proceed the replication is to use the CouchDB interface.
-In the `Replication` part you need to fill the inputs.
+To let Porphyry read the data of iDAI.field, you first need to replicate the data in your own CouchDB database.
+An easy way to proceed the replication is to use the CouchDB web interface, Fauxton.
+In the `Replication` part, you need to fill in these informations :

 * Replication Source: `Remote Database` / `Local Database`
 * Source Name: `http(s)://$USERNAME:$PASSWORD@REMOTE_SERVER/$DATABASE`
 * Replication Target: `New Remote Database` / `New Local Database`
 * New Database: `http(s)://$USERNAME:$PASSWORD@REMOTE_SERVER/$DATABASE`
 * Replication Type: `Continuous`
-* Replication Document: (this input can stay blank)
+* Replication Document: This field can be left empty.

-Another alternative is to create the replication via an HTTP POST request http://127.0.0.1:5984/_replicate with a service such as RESTClient:
+Another alternative is to create the replication via an HTTP POST request <http://127.0.0.1:5984/_replicate> with a service such as RESTClient:

         {
           "source":"db",